LibertyEiffel/Liberty/README.md

 SmartEiffel its rigour; but not its rigidity.
 Think of Liberty as SmartEiffel down from its ivory tower.

-It is a complete, small and fast, Eiffel compiler, including an Eiffel to C compiler, documentation tools, a pretty printer, a debugger and various other tools.
+It is a complete, small and fast Eiffel compiler, including an Eiffel to C compiler, documentation tools, a pretty printer, a debugger and various other tools.